 Located 25 miles (40km) northwest of Istanbul, Istanbul Airport is the biggest airport in Turkey.
 With its construction being done in stages, it will be the busiest airport by far on its completion in 2027.
-Its predicted annual capacity will be some 200 million people.
-Considered a major travel hub, flights to Istanbul Airport will be available on most major international airlines, but so far Turkish Airlines, Lufthansa, and Air France are the biggest airlines in operation here.
+Its predicted annual capacity will be around 200 million people.
+Considered a major travel hub, flights to and from Istanbul Airport will be available on most major international airlines, but so far Turkish Airlines, Lufthansa, and Air France are the biggest airlines in operation here.
 The airport has a great selection of restaurants and duty-free shops too.

 The airport is situated 25 miles (40km) northwest of Istanbul.